 Apartments in Malta are the highest property type in demand for both locals and foreigners.
-You will find apartments for rent or sale almost in all locations across Malta and Gozo including in city centres and seaview.
+You will find apartments for rent or sale almost in all locations across Malta and Gozo including in city centers and Seaview.
 Apartments come in different sizes and finishes depending on your budget and style.

-Townhouses in Malta are more traditional and they typically have wooden balconies, a small garden and/or courtyard.
+Townhouses in Malta are more traditional and they typically have wooden balconies, a small garden, and/or a courtyard.
 This property type offers a look at Malta’s history and heritage.

 Maisonettes are widely available across various locations on the Maltese Islands.
 What sets maisonettes off from apartments is their independent front door and a possible extra outdoor space.